williamstein/linux-on-google-pixel/README.md

      in the relevant directly still works just fine -- so I wrote a one-liner to display remaining the battery percentage.
      The /proc/cpuinfo speed looks good and works properly.

-   - I have a cript pixel-suspend that I manually run to suspend:
+   - I have a script pixel-suspend that I manually run to suspend:

             sudo chvt 1; sleep 1
             sudo pm-suspend